Interstate 70 in Maryland: Reconstruction through Frederick

-In 1984, MDOT SHA completed the I-70 Corridor Planning Study, which examined the 5.3 mi segment of I-70 from the Mount Philip Road overpass between Braddock Mountain and Frederick to just east of MD 144 at the western end of the project underway to relocate the Interstate through Bartonsville.
+In 1984, MDSHA completed the I-70 Corridor Planning Study, which examined the 5.3 mi segment of I-70 from the Mount Philip Road overpass between Braddock Mountain and Frederick to just east of MD 144 at the western end of the project underway to relocate the Interstate through Bartonsville.
 The study proposed a series of projects to upgrade I-70 through Frederick, much of which had been constructed as the Frederick Freeway in the late 1950s, to Interstate standards.
-The four-lane freeway was plagued with closely spaced interchanges with substandard acceleration and deceleration lanes and curve radii.
+The four-lane freeway was plagued with closely spaced interchanges with substandard acceleration and deceleration lanes and curve radiuses.
 Many of the interchanges were missing important movements between highways.
 For instance, travelers aiming to move from southbound US 15 to westbound I-70 needed to use US 40 through Frederick's heavily commercialized Golden Mile to join I-70 at exit 48.

 The first project involved I-70's interchange with US 15 and US 340, which was constructed with two ramps, one from westbound I-70 to southbound US 15 and one from northbound US 15 to eastbound I-70, in 1969.
 In this project completed in 1997, two ramps were added from eastbound I-70 to both directions of US 15; a long ramp was added that started from northbound US 15 and eastbound US 40 at their interchange to provide access to westbound I-70; and a loop ramp from MD 180 and MD 351 (Ballenger Creek Pike) to eastbound I-70 between I-70's interchanges with US 15 and I-270.
 The second project filled in a pair of missing connections to the I-70/I-270 interchange last updated in 1969.
 Ramps were added from westbound I-70 to southbound I-270 and from northbound I-270 to eastbound I-70; in addition, New Design Road received a new bridge over I-70 and I-270.
 After the second project was completed in 2002, traffic between I-70 from the east and I-270 from the south no longer needed to use MD 355 and MD 85 to make the connections.